sermatec-opensource/homeassistant-sermatec-inverter/README.md

 ## Tips
 ### Calculating total energy
-To use this integration with Energy Dashboard or to calculate energy usage/import/export etc. you need to use the Riemann sum integration.
-Example below:
+To use this integration with Energy Dashboard or to calculate energy usage/import/export etc. you need to use the [Riemann sum integration](https://www.home-assistant.io/integrations/integration/).
+You can use a new GUI setup in a Helpers category (which is recommended), or an old yaml config method, example is below.
+Do not forget to set:
+- metric prefix (unit_prefix) to `k` and integration time (unit_time) to `h` (hours) to get values in `kWh` - important to be able to use these in the Energy dashboard!
+- integral method (method) to `left`, otherwise there will be **very** inaccurate results!

 ```
 sensor:
   - platform: integration